This is the marketing plan for those who don’t have a marketing plan.

 5. Spend a few minutes on Facebook

 It’s trendy to unplug, disconnect, and go off the grid.
 That’s for other people.
-You need to get yourself wired up, plugged in, and present on the ‘net.
+You need to get yourself wired up, plugged in, and accessible online.
 For our purposes, Facebook will do the trick.

 1. Send more snail mail